classic578/HR-Analytics/README.md

 ## Tools used

-•	SQL server management studio: To analyse data
+•	Excel: For cleaning the dataset and SQL server management studio: To analyze data

 •	Power bi: For visualization

-## Questions Answered In Power bi
+## Questions Answered

 1. What is total monthly income?
 2. What is the total job satisfaction?